Help us bring Colorado into the National Popular Vote Interstate Compact

 • Encourage other organizations to join the Colorado NPV.

 • Read NPV materials and share with family and friends.

 Imagine the Power of the Popular Vote for Presidential Elections

-The League of Women Voters believes the National Popular Vote Compact (NPV) is an acceptable, fair and more democratic alternative to the electoral college.
+The League of Women Voters believes the NPV is an acceptable, fair and more democratic alternative to the electoral college.

 There are three primary reasons for adopting NPV: